Small Living Room Ideas

 - Monochromatic color schemes are the best room designs for small spaces.
 Typical colors for home staging are whites, beiges, or greys in varying textures and accessories.

-- A small living room will appear larger by painting the walls, trim, doors, and woodwork all in the same light, neutral color.
-This also makes ugly molding and trimwork appear to blend into the walls, making them less noticeable.
+- A small living room will appear even larger by painting the walls, trim, doors, and woodwork all in the same light, neutral color.
+This also makes ugly molding and trim appear to blend into the walls, making them less noticeable.

 Small living room ideas for pattern and texture